PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Html Source Contain
+## Execute If Html Source Match

-Executes an action if the entire HTML source between the opening and closing "html" tags contains the given value.
+Executes an action if the entire HTML source between the opening and closing "html" tags matches the given value.

 ### Usage

 `
-executeIfHtmlSourceContain(action, text)
+executeIfHtmlSourceMatch(action, text)
 `

 ### Parameters